shikokuchuo/nanonext/README.md

 prior to installation to enable TLS support if ‘libmbedtls’ is installed in a non-standard location.

-TLS supports allows connection to secure https and wss sites, use of `sha256()` and enhances authentication in `messenger()`.
+TLS support allows connection to secure ‘https’ and ‘wss’ sites, use of `sha256()` and enhances authentication in `messenger()`.

 ### Links